 j) Copies of all relevant permits and permissions.

-Once certified, the consent holder must comply with the certified SMP and NFFRP.
+Once certified, the Consent Holder must comply with the certified SMP and NFFRP.

+Fish Salvage Report

+The Consent Holder must provide a Fish Salvage Report detailing the relocation site, the species and number of freshwater fauna relocated prior to and during dewatering, to the Council within 5 days of completion of the native fish capture and relocation and upload the results into NIWA’s New Zealand Native Freshwater Fish database.
 Pre-commencement Meeting

-Prior to the commencement of any streamworks, the consent holder must arrange and hold a pre-commencement meeting at the Project Site with the Council and Kaitiaki Monitors not less than five working days before the anticipated commencement of any streamworks.
+Prior to the commencement of any streamworks, the Consent Holder must arrange and hold a pre-commencement meeting at the Project Site with the Council and Kaitiaki Monitors not less than five working days before the anticipated commencement of any streamworks.

-The pre-commencement meeting must include, at a minimum, a representative of the consent holder, the Council, a representative from the contractor(s) who will undertake the streamworks and any suitably qualified and experienced person(s) who are required to supervise any part of the streamworks.
+The pre-commencement meeting must include, at a minimum, a representative of the Consent Holder, the Council Earthworks and Streamworks Monitoring Officer, a representative from the contractor(s) who will undertake the streamworks and any suitably qualified and experienced person(s) who are required to supervise any part of the streamworks.

 The following must be covered at the meeting: